Assignment 5 (Aggregate Functions)

 SUM(expr)

-Returns total of values
+Returns the total of values

 SUM(salary)